-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: Bosnia and Herzegovina
+- Country: Bosnia and Herzegovina

-Date of Inscription: 2005
+- Date of Inscription: 2005

-Category: Cultural site
+- Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 946:

 The Old Bridge was recently rebuilt and many of the edifices in the Old Town have been restored or rebuilt with the contribution of an international scientific committee established by UNESCO.
 The Old Bridge area, with its pre-Ottoman, eastern Ottoman, Mediterranean and western European architectural features, is an outstanding example of a multicultural urban settlement.
 The reconstructed Old Bridge and Old City of Mostar is a symbol of reconciliation, international co-operation and of the coexistence of diverse cultural, ethnic and religious communities.”

-“We took the road to old Mostar in Bosnia-Hercegovina, the town renowned for its white bridge from 1566.
-The town and bridge were heavily shelled during the fighting in the early 1990’s.
-The bridge was reconstructed and accepted on the Unesco World Heritage List.
+We took the road to old Mostar in Bosnia-Hercegovina, the town renowned for its white bridge from 1566.
+There was heavy shelling of the town and bridge in the early 1990’s.
+After the war they reconstructed the bridge and UNESCO put it on the World Heritage List.